jamilraichouni/.dev/JARDOC.md

 ## Todo

-- Avoid macos cmd key for `kitty` keymaps
+- ipython colors for tracebacks of raised exceptions (just try `import dummy`)

+- Align cursor shapes in `kitty` and terminal buffer in `(n)vim`

 - Learn use of `netrw`

 - Learn use of `vim-fugitive`

+- Avoid macos cmd key for `kitty` keymaps

 - Lint/ format `.toml` files:
   - <https://www.npmjs.com/package/eslint-plugin-toml>

-- ipython colors for tracebacks of raised exceptions (just try `import dummy`)

-- Multiple filter lines
-  use case: count no of build targets in builddesc.yml

-- light green background for current debugger line

 - Snippets (translate VSCode -> UltiSnips)

+- light green background for current debugger line in `vimspector`

 - Snippet or JarVim command to add a new working times entry

-- Document in tagged .txt help files (JarVim plugin) -> to have everything at hand

 - Nvim and language servers etc. in Docker container (also pushed to registry)